2600hz/kazoo/applications/crossbar/doc/security.md

 #### Fetch All Configurations

-Get all configured authentocator module on the account alongside the default settings of merged result of account itself and its parents, reseller and system.
+Get all configured authenticator module on the account alongside the default settings of merged result of account itself and its parents, reseller and system.

 > GET /v2/accounts/{ACCOUNT_ID}/security